-buy tetracycline without prescription I’m one lucky gal.
+buy isotretinoin online with mastercard I’m one lucky gal.
 Sometimes he’d bake with his shirt off and I would just watch.
 No lie.

 Anyway…we originally purchased the pans for the bread at Crate & Barrel, but it appears they are no longer in stock there.
 It looks like you can purchase a pan identical to what we use on Amazon for only $15.

 For this batch, Ty put criss-cross markings along the bread before baking instead of a one-way diagonal.
 I believe the one-way diagonal is best as when we cut the bread, the criss-cross pattern caused it to break apart a little to easily.

 I love eating this bread with some cheese as a crostini, toasted with some balsamic vinegar and grated Parmesan or even at breakfast drizzled with olive oil, honey and a dash of salt (sounds weird, but don’t knock it yet).